2021 Men's T20 World Cup final: Scorecard

-Match summary

 New Zealand Innings

 Put in to bat, New Zealand started off very well, with Daryl Mitchell and Martin Guptill scoring well against the Australian bowlers, helped along by a dropped catch from Matthew Wade.
 At 28 runs, Mitchell however, fell prey to Josh Hazelwood and was caught behind by Wade.
 Williamson then joined with Guptill and ensured Australia didn't pick any wickets until the 9th over.
 After a couple of boundaries to let loose, Williamson started scoring fast to keep up the run rate.
 In the 12th over, Zampa struck to remove Guptill, who was caught by Stoinis at deep mid-wicket for 28.
 Williamson then started scoring along with Glenn Phillips, targeting Marsh, Maxwell, and Starc for runs, the latter of which conceded the highest number of runs in a T20 World Cup final, giving away 60 runs in his four-over spell.
 Hazlewood struck again to remove Phillips and Williamson in the second and fifth ball of the 18th over, respectively.
 Neesham and Seifert scored at death overs to take New Zealand to a total of 172 for 4.
 Williamson top-scored for New Zealand with 85, equalling Marlon Samuel's record of 85* against England in 2016, in a T20 World Cup final.